Aleks4920/ObsidianNotes/Indi People in Tech Notes/The_Nature_of_Technology_-Volti_ch._4.md

 6. How does Langdon Winner explain the success of science as a philosophy of inquiry?
 Why, according to Winner, has “social science... never fully established its credentials in the halls of science”?
 	The success of science comes from its ability to actually demonstrate  results, The reason while social science never was truly established as a science is because it lacks producing any true results and is stuck only producing an intelligible, systematic, aesthetically pleasing picture of reality like all of other philosophies.
 7. How did aerodynamics research in the 1930’s create an impetus for radical changes in aircraft power plants?
 	There new discoveries into aircrafts lead them to find aircrafts that were far more capable then the previous propeller driven ones.
-Thus an impetus for the development of these new jet engi
+Thus an impetus for the development of these new jet engine
 8. How has a rational approach been evident in the development of both science and technology?
 How might it

 be argued that the development of both science and technology isn’t always a strictly rational process?